NickHurst/MovieBarcodeCreator/README.md

 Python Movie Barcode Creator
 =============================

 This is a simple script to create "barcodes" from frames of a movie.
 This works by using ffmpeg to create images from the frames of the video.
-Then uses [Pillow](https://github.com/python-pillow/Pillow) to extract the most dominant color from each frame and then string them together into a "barcode."
+Then uses [Pillow](https://github.com/python-pillow/Pillow) to extract the dominant color from each frame and then string them together into a "barcode."

 Installation:
 -------------